Weetbix/facebot/README.md

 Todo:
 - Slack shortname emoji transforms are a bit broken.
 Some seem to work, but other obvious ones (like `:P`) do not.
 - command to show active channel links
-- Keep links persistent (DB?)
 - slack->FB img support
-- Look into alternatives to emojione library, its way overkill for translating (40mb node module folder?!)
-- New login reviews are posted to facebook on every login, even after 'accepting all future' login attemps.
-Gotta look into this as if it's running on a server restarting constantly it's going to be a killer.
- - Save app state and use this instead, should be saved on persistent storage though
 - use selfListen option in facebook-chat-api to relay messages you send directly through facebook, but not slack.
 Will require some smarts.
 - Replace :simple_smile: with text smilie
-- use multipart form data to convert FB audio and video messages to slack (https://www.npmjs.com/package/form-data and https://api.slack.com/methods/files.upload)
 - dont allow linking in channels that are already linked